Lieder-Lab/liederDB/README.md

 ----

-## Some Substatements:
+## Some Optional Substatements:

 ### order by

-(used in 'like' statement or 'update' statement)
+(Only for 'select' statement and 'update' statement)

 __TABLE_STATEMENT order by TABLE_COLUMN_NAME [desc / asc__ (default) __] [number]__